Julian Williams (boxer)

 Julian "J-Rock" Williams (born April 5, 1990) is an American professional boxer.
 He held the WBA (Super), IBF, and IBO light middleweight titles from 2019 to 2020.
-As of November 2020, Williams is ranked as the world’s fourth best active light middleweight by The Ring magazine, third best by the Transnational Boxing Rankings Board, and fourteenth by BoxRec.

 Amateur career

 Williams started boxing at the age of 12.
 He had an amateur record of 77-10.
 He reached number five in the rankings at national level, although never won a national tournament.
 Williams' trainer, Stephen Edwards, said that Williams' preparation as an amateur boxer was erratic, so began working on a more rigorous training regime as Williams turned pro.